pwerken/EDMC_SystemScan/README.md

 me with my completionist/OCD of wanting to FSS scan every system I visit.

 Additionally it lists the bodies that are worth mapping.
-I.e. ammonia, water, earth-like and terraformable worlds.
+I.e. ammonia, water, earth-like worlds.

 ## Installation